 Face Inversion Effect Task

-Global and local processing biases will be assessed with the task, a two-alternative forced-choice recognition test consisting of upright and inverted faces (Feusner, Moller, et al., 2010).
-The task will be administered on a laptop computer, programmed using the E-Prime (v.0; Psychology Software Tools, Inc.) stimulus presentation software.
+Global and local processing biases will be assessed with the face inversion effect task, a two-alternative forced-choice recognition test consisting of upright and inverted faces (Feusner, Moller, et al., 2010).
+The face inversion effect task will be administered on a laptop computer, programmed using the E-Prime (v2.0; Psychology Software Tools, Inc.) stimulus presentation software.
 Participants will be seated approximately 50 cm from the screen and will undergo some practice trials before starting the task.
 The task will be administered prior to and following the TMS session and ModV paradigm, respectively.

 The task contains four pseudo-randomized blocks, each block consisting of a combination of either upright or inverted faces presented for either a short (500 ms) or a long (5000 ms) duration (see Figure 2).
 Each block contains 28 trials, and each trial consists of a target other face (short or long duration) followed by two selection faces (3000 ms).
 Participants will be instructed to indicate which of the selection faces is the same as the target face as quickly and as accurately as possible.
 All participants will receive the same order of pseudo-randomized blocks.

-The task stimuli consist of 28 greyscale photographs of male and female neutral expression faces, cropped to remove clothing and hair.
+The face inversion effect task stimuli consist of 28 greyscale photographs of male and female neutral expression faces, cropped to remove clothing and hair.
 The incorrect selection faces were previously created by morphing each of the individual correct selection faces 50% with another gender-matched face, thereby creating a more difficult identification task (refer to Feusner, Moller, et al., 2010 for details).

 Figure 2